mltony/nvda-task-switcher/README.md

-# nvda-task_switch
+# Task Switch asdd-on for NVDA

-Task Switch NVDA add-on provides a better way to switch between tasks (windows)
+This add-on provides configurable keystrokes to switch between applications.